eSkiSo/TransmogrifyResize/README.md

 # TransmogrifyResize
-WOW Addon that resizes Transmog window
+WOW Addon that resizes Transmog window.

+You can now resize your Transmog window!

 ![TransmogrifyResize](screenshot.png "Screenshot")